divyaKh/CMPE255Project/Archive/paper.md

 ## After applying Min-Max Scaler with Correlation
-The data modeling was done for the dataset which gave the following results
+The data modeling was done for the dataset which gave the following results shown in Figure 7.3.

  ![Figure 7.3](https://user-images.githubusercontent.com/24936584/142974362-e8fe529e-bb23-401f-b0b6-30c031df3acc.png)